 Bringing Back Broadway is a 10-year strategic economic development plan launched in 2008 for the revitalization of the historic Broadway corridor in Downtown Los Angeles.

-Initiated by Los Angeles Councilmember José Huizar, and led by Executive Director Jessica Wethington McLean, Bringing Back Broadway has been a tremendous success.
+Initiated by Los Angeles Councilmember José Huizar, Bringing Back Broadway has been a tremendous success.
 While the focused 10-year effort is winding to its end, the legacy of Bringing Back Broadway will continue to flourish for years to come, like a carefully tended tree that has been nurtured, has taken root, and will continue to bear fruit.
 The initiative began with goals to provide economic development and business assistance; encourage historic preservation; stimulate reactivation of Broadway’s historic theaters and long-underutilized commercial buildings; and increase transit and development options by bringing a streetcar back to downtown Los Angeles with Broadway as the spine for the route.
 City policies aimed at spurring this revitalization through Bringing Back Broadway include the City’s Historic Commercial Reuse Guidelines, Broadway Entertainment Zone policies, a facade lighting grant program, the Historic Broadway Sign District, and the Broadway Streetscape plan, which prioritizes people over vehicles and creates a safer and more vibrant pedestrian experience along Broadway.
 As a result, the initiative has incentivized nearly $1 billion in investment on a previously struggling street that now thrives.
 The area has experienced a surge in new retail and restaurants, becoming a focal point for creative office and boutique hotel development.
 What was once a street utilized to get from one place to another has become a destination.
 Hundreds of thousands of people come to Broadway annually to enjoy hospitality, art, entertainment, and a truly unique, urban pedestrian experience in the heart of Downtown L.A.
 Viva Broadway!

 Why Bringing Back Broadway?